 Lomani signs with Northampton Saints

-Flying Fijians half-back Frank Lomani has signed with English Rugby club, Northampton Saints.
+Flying Fijians half-back Frank Lomani has signed with English club, Northampton Saints.

-This was officially confirmed by the club yesterday as Lomani is expected to arrive in September in time for the start of the new Gallagher Premiership campaign.
+This was confirmed by the club earlier yesterday as Lomani will be expected to arrive in time for the start of the new Gallagher Premiership campaign.

-The 25-year-old featured in 25 Super Rugby games for Melbourne Rebels in a two year contract.
+The 25-year-old featured in 25 Super Rugby games for Melbourne Rebels in a two year contract and a regular starter with Fiji since winning the first of his 17 caps.

 Article continues after advertisement